 Because of the potency of this poison and the frequency at which it occurs, no other plant causes vets more angst than the lily.
 To make matters worse, the general public and even cat owners are largely unaware of the dangers.
 One survey of cat owners whose cats were exposed to the toxin revealed that only 27% knew of the dangers beforehand.

 As florists who sell lilies on a daily basis, we want to do our bit in raising awareness of this issue.
-Right now we’re in the middle of updating our website so that anyone buying bouquets that contain lilies will be alerted to the danger.
+Right now we’re in the middle of updating our website so that anyone wanting flower delivery in Sydney that contain lilies will be alerted to the danger.
 We’re also creating a new category of bouquets specifically for anyone who wants to buy cat friendly flowers.

 If you’d like to raise awareness too, consider sharing the below infographic.
 If you have a website you can embed it on your own page, alternatively you can choose to download our print friendly version and print it off so you can place it somewhere visible.